 Section 179 enables manufacturers to write off qualifying fixed asset purchases in the year those purchases are made.
-The Section 179 deduction has been increased from $500,000 to $1 million with the phase-out limitation increasing from $2 million to $2.5 million for tax years beginning after December 31, 2017.
-These amounts are indexed for inflation for years beginning after 2018.
-The Section 179 deduction applies to tangible personal property such as machinery and equipment which is purchased for use in a trade or business.
+The Section 179 deduction increases to $1,020,000 in 2019 and $1,040,000 in 2020 with the phase-out limitation increasing from to$2,550,000 in 2019 and $2,590,000 in 2020 These amounts are indexed for inflation for years beginning after 2018.
+The Section 179 deduction applies to tangible personal property such as machinery, equipment and office furniture which is purchased for use in a trade or business.
 The new law increases the scope of Qualified Improvement Property (QIP) to include the following improvements to nonresidential property after the date the property was first placed in service: roofs, heating, ventilation, and air-conditioning property, fire protection, and alarm and security systems.

 Doubling of Bonus Depreciation to 100%.
 Effective for assets acquired and placed in service after September 27, 2017.
 The provision applies to both new and used property.
 As such, this provision heightens the importance of cost segregation studies.
 Costs identified as tangible personal property and land improvements are eligible for immediate expensing whether the property is new construction or acquired property.
 The 100% expensing is available through 2022, after which it begins phasing out by 20% per year.
 For example, immediate expensing is limited to 80% in 2023, 60% in 2024 and so forth until it is fully phased out in 2027.